vega/altair/doc/user_guide/configuration.rst

 Axis Configuration
 ------------------
-Axis configuration defines default settings for axes, and can be set using the :meth:`Chart.configure_axis` method.
+Axis configuration defines default settings for axes and can be set using the :meth:`Chart.configure_axis` method.
 Properties defined here are applied to all axes in the figure.